 Many start-up founders who are looking for funding run out and pitch their opportunity to anyone who will talk to them.
 I get it.
 They’re willing to do just about anything to make their business succeed.
 However, unless they are strategically targeting the right type of money lender, their fundraising efforts may be in vain.
-When deciding where to spend your time: deciding investor vs bank loan, it’s important they know how each works.
+When deciding where to spend your time: deciding investor vs bank loan, it’s important you know how each works.
 Knowing will allow you to go to the right one – the one who is the best bet for getting the startup capital you need for your new business.